 “If we couldn’t laugh we would all go insane.” – Robert Frost

-So let’s start with the physical, because there is so much variance to emotional relationships with laughter, there are some baseline findings that we can all understand and relate to when it comes to our bodies.
+So let’s start with the physical affects: Laughter relaxes your whole body, boosts your immune system, decreases pain, lowers stress hormones, and helps your heart too!
 Researcher Maciej Buchowski, from the Vanderbilt University School of Medicine, did a minor study with the goal of measuring amount of calories spent on laughter, and concluded that 10-15 minutes of laughter burned roughly 50 calories.
 That’s not bad when you think about sitting around with your friends cackling like maniacs and simultaneously burning off that [enter favorite snack food here].

 Additionally, there have been a few different studies done on the effects of laughter on blood, the literal life force of all living creatures.
 In 2005, researchers at the University of Maryland School of Medicine conducted a study on the effects of laughter on blood vessel constriction and overall cardiovascular health.
 Utilizing comic films, these scientists proved, for the first time in history, that laughter is linked to the healthy function of blood vessels.
 More specifically, they conducted a study on 20 non-smoking, healthy volunteers divided equally between men and women, then showed one group movie scenes meant to incite laughter (ex.
 Kingpin), and scenes known to cause emotional stress to the other (ex.
 Saving Private Ryan).
 They found that the groups exposed to the comedy had a notable expansion in the tissue that forms the inner lining of blood vessels, also known as the endothelium, in order to increase blood flow, where the other group experienced a dilation in that same tissue, restricting blood flow.
 These are just a few examples of the noted physical benefits of laughter, some additionally includes the release of endorphins in your brain, activating and stimulating organs like your heart and lungs, relieving stress through the lowering of blood pressure and heart rate, as well as stimulating muscular relaxation.